Those Who Wish Me Dead

 The inciting incident occurs at 13 minutes when The Blackwell brothers murder Owen's family and burn their house.
 Owen escapes with his 12-year-old son Connor, setting them on a desperate flight through Montana toward protective custody..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The Blackwells ambush Owen and Connor on a remote road.
+This shows the protagonist's commitment to The Blackwells ambush Owen and Connor on a remote road.
 Owen is killed, but Connor escapes into the vast Montana forest, alone and hunted, carrying the evidence that could expose the conspiracy., moving from reaction to action.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, The firestorm overtakes Hannah and Connor.
 Hannah deploys her emergency shelter, but it appears inadequate against the inferno.
-Connor seems certain to die just like the boys before, and Hannah believes she has failed again—the "whiff of death" moment., indicates the protagonist at their lowest point.
+Connor seems certain to die just like the boys before, and Hannah believes she has failed again—the "whiff of death" moment., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Hannah and Connor survive the firestorm.
 Hannah realizes that survival isn't about perfection—it's about refusing to quit.
 She integrates her smoke jumper skills with her newfound maternal protectiveness, ready for the final confrontation with renewed purpose., demonstrating the transformation achieved throughout the journey.